muhammadaatir2266/fyp-project/README.md

 # DocLink — AI Healthcare Platform

-DocLink is a multi-portal healthcare platform that connects patients with doctors through AI-assisted chat, voice calling, online appointment booking, and disease prediction.
+DocLink is a multi-portal healthcare platform that connects patients with doctors through AI-assisted chat care, voice calling, online appointment booking, and disease prediction.
 It consists of seven services organized as a monorepo.

 ## Architecture